OctopusDeploy/blog/blog/2022-03/mapping-manual-deployments/index.md

 ![The process shows the checklist steps and the manual deployment lifecycle](manual-deployment-process.jpg)

-You can adjust the steps and the lifecycle at any time if you need to change them.

 ## Using the process to track a release

 Although you don't have a package to deploy, you can still track the deployment using a release in Octopus.

 - Navigate to **{{ Projects,Manual Deployment,Process }}**
 - Select **CREATE RELEASE**
-- Enter a **Version**, you may want to follow on from an existing version number you have published
+- Enter a **Version**, you can enter the version or build number of the application you are deploying
 - Select **SAVE**

-You can now track the manual deployment to each environment and the release can only proceed to the *manual live environment* if it first gets deployed to the *manual test environment* as controlled by the lifecycle you configured.
+You can now track the manual deployment to each environment and the release can only proceed to the *manual live environment* if it first gets deployed to the *manual test environment* as controlled by the lifecycle you configured earlier.

 - From the release screen for your new version, select **DEPLOY TO MANUAL TEST ENVIRONMENT**
 - A confirmation screen will appear, review the information and select **DEPLOY**

-The deployment is created for the release, and the first manual intervention step is ready to be picked up by a member of the DBA team.
-The release is given a manual intervention icon to show you that it is waiting for human intervention.
+The deployment is created for the release, and the first manual intervention step, "Backup the database", is ready to be picked up by a member of the DBA team.
+The release is given a manual intervention icon to show you that it is waiting for a team member to pick it up.

 ![The Octopus dashboard with an orange eye icon that indicates a manual intervention is required](manual-intervention-needed.jpg)

 Only a member of the DBA Team can assign themselves the **Backup the database** task.
 They can do this by clicking on the release from the dashboard and selecting **ASSIGN TO ME**.

-The process for each step as the manual deployment progresses is:
+The process for each step of the manual deployment is:

 - Select **ASSIGN TO ME** on the step
 - Use the step instructions on the task summary to complete the step
 - Enter any notes, logs, or output from the manual step into the **Notes** field
 - Select **PROCEED** to complete the step

-As each step is completed, the next step will become available to members of the relevant team.
+As each step is completed, the next one will become available to members of the relevant team.

 The task log records the date and time the step was done, who completed it, and any notes they entered.